Peripheral subgroups of Kleinian groups: Construction of fundamental domains

 \begin{thm}[\cref{mainthm2}] Let $ G \leq \PSL(2,\C) $ be a convex cofinite manifold group which admits a $\Lambda$-circle chain for some maximal rational lamination $ \Lambda $.
 Let $ G(t) $ be a family of representations in $ \Hom(G,\PSL(2,\C)) $ that depends algebraically on $ t \in X $ for some parameter space $ X $, so that $ G(0) = G $.
 There exists an open, nontrivial, full-dimensional semi-algebraic neighbourhood $ \mc{Y} $ of $ G $ in $ \QH(G) \subset X $.
 Further, there is a countable open cover of $ \QH(G) $ consisting of sets of this form, indexed by the product of the set of maximal rational laminations with $ \Z^N$ for some large $N$ depending on $G$. \end{thm} \begin{proof} The set $ \mc{Y} $ will simply be a semi-algebraic set of points $ t \in X $ such that \cref{cons:twisting} `works'.
 It is clear that this set will be full-dimensional and nontrivial since it contains an open ball (with respect to the Teichm\"uller topology) around points close to $ G $ on the $\Lambda$-pleating variety (the domain in \cref{cons:twisting} is combinatorially stable under small movements of $t$ in any direction in $ \QH(G) $).

 We can form a fundamental domain for the deformed element so long as (i) all the peripheral groups are still discrete, and (ii) the domains of the individual peripheral groups have not started to overlap.
 All the circles defined in \cref{cons:twisting} are algebraically defined in terms of $ t $ and the initial choice of $ G $, modulo extraction of some square roots; these root extractions can be replaced by dummy variables, as we did in \cref{ex:schottky_85}, to keep the problem algebraic.
 The necessary conditions are: \begin{enumerate} \item \textit{Local conditions}.
-For each peripheral group $ \Pi_i(t)$ in the circle chain: \begin{enumerate} \item The three pairs of incident circles in the domain for $ \Pi_i(t) $ in $ \Delta_i(t) $ must be mutually disjoint; \item Each line $ \tilde{L}_{j}(t) $ must meet the two incident circles (the paired circles at its ends) at an angle in $ (0,\pi/2) $, which is an algebraic condition using the quadratic form $ \rad^2 $ \cite[Vol. II,~Proposition 20.4.2]{berger}, and must not hit any other parameterised circle between these two incidence points. \end{enumerate} \item \textit{Global condition}. \begin{enumerate} \item No curvilinear domain for one $ \Pi_i(t) $ hits any for any other $ \Pi_j(t) $.
-This is semi-algebraic by \cref{lem:circle_intersection}. \end{enumerate} \end{enumerate} If $ \mc{Y} $ is the semi-algebraic subset cut out by these inequalities and $ t \in \mc{Y} $, then the formal curvilinear polygon produced by \cref{cons:twisting} is an actual non-empty subset, locally cut out by circles paired by the putative side-pairing elements in the correct combinatorial arrangement, with the correct angle sums; in particular it defines a fundamental domain for $ G(t) $ as desired, varying algebraically with $ t $.
+For each peripheral group $ \Pi_i(t)$ in the circle chain: \begin{enumerate} \item[L1.]
+The three pairs of incident circles in the domain for $ \Pi_i(t) $ in $ \Delta_i(t) $ must be mutually disjoint; \item[L2.]
+Each line $ \tilde{L}_{j}(t) $ must meet the two incident circles (the paired circles at its ends) at an angle in $ (0,\pi/2) $, which is an algebraic condition using the quadratic form $ \rad^2 $~\cite[Vol. II,~Proposition 20.4.2]{berger}, and must not hit any other parameterised circle between these two incidence points. \end{enumerate} \item \textit{Global conditions}. \begin{enumerate} \item[G1.]
+For all $ i,j $, if the closures of the curvilinear domains for $ \Pi_i(0) $ and $ \Pi_j(0) $ are disjoint, then the closures of the curvilinear domains for $ \Pi_i(t) $ and $ \Pi_j(t) $ must be disjoint; that is, the total grafted fundamental domain must be without self-overlap.
+By \cref{lem:circle_intersection}, this amounts to a semi-algebraic condition. \item[G2.]
+Additional inequalities coming from \cite[Theorem~5.21]{basu} must be added to cut out the connected component of the semi-algebraic set that contains $ G $. \end{enumerate} \end{enumerate} If $ \mc{Y} $ is the semi-algebraic subset cut out by these inequalities and $ t \in \mc{Y} $, then the formal curvilinear polygon produced by \cref{cons:twisting} is an actual non-empty subset, locally cut out by circles paired by the putative side-pairing elements in the correct combinatorial arrangement, with the correct angle sums; in particular it defines a fundamental domain for $ G(t) $ as desired, varying algebraically with $ t $.
+There are two subtle points connected with the two global conditions.